zmx6999/fabric_tools/README.md

 (b)Copy init.sh in downloaded fabric_tools to each host of A,B,C,D and execute
 ```
-./init.sh 190116
+./init.sh 190216
 ```
-It will install docker,docker-compose and go,and download fabric.git,fabric-samples and docker images related to fabric,and create a  directory /root/fabric/scripts/fabric-samples/190116/network on each host.
+It will install docker,docker-compose and go,and download fabric.git,fabric-samples and docker images related to fabric,and create a directory /root/fabric/scripts/fabric-samples/190216/network on each host.

-## 2.Genarate crypto-config files,genesis block and files related to anchor peers
+## 2.Genarate crypto-config files,genesis block and channels' configuration files

-(a)Copy generate.json,generate.go,generate.sh in downloaded fabric_tools to the directory /root/fabric/scripts/fabric-samples/190116/network of host C and enter the directory.
+(a)Copy generate.json,generate.go,generate.sh in downloaded fabric_tools to the directory /root/fabric/scripts/fabric-samples/190216/network of host C and enter the directory.

 (b)Edit generate.json as following:
 ```
 {
-  "domain": "trace.com",
+  "domain": "house.com",
   "orderers": [
     "orderer0",
     "orderer1"